 Guide: Teen Vogue’s piece on How to Safely and Ethically Film Police Misconduct.

 Remove photo metadata, blur faces, THEN post on social media.
 BEFORE you post photos, use an Image Scrubber app to remove image metadata and blur ALL protestors’ faces. iPhone users: you can also try this Blur Faces shortcut (Instructions).
+The Signal app can also blur faces in photos.

 What is “image metadata” anyway?
 Every time you take a digital photo, various data and information are embedded into the image file itself.
 Whether you have a standalone digital camera, or a smartphone, this metadata (EXIF) is captured.
 This includes things like the following: